stardog-union/stardog-groovy/README.md

 To get started, just clone the project.
 You'll need a local copy of Stardog to be able to run the build.
 For more information on starting the Stardog DB service and how it works, go to [Stardog's documentation](http://stardog.com/docs/), where you'll find everything you need to get up and running with Stardog.

-Once you have the local project, start up a local Stardog and create a testdb with "stardog-admin db create -n testdb $STARDOG/data/examples/lumbSchema.owl".
+Once you have the local project, start up a local Stardog and create a testdb with `stardog-admin db create -n testdb $STARDOG/data/examples/lumbSchema.owl $STARDOG/data/examples/University0_0.owl`.

 You can then build the project

     gradle build    # validate all the test pass gradle install  # install jar into local m2

 That will run all the JUnit tests and create the jar in build/libs.
 The test does use a running Stardog, and if you receive error during the test it is likely you're Stardog server is not running or has an invalid license.
+This usually manifests in an exit of a Gradle worker, which is the JVM running the JUnit tests.

 ## Contributing ##